nytimes/kyt/docs/kytConfig.md

 ## kyt.config.js options

- 1. `serverURL` - url for the backend node server. *default*: http://localhost:3000
+ 1. `serverURL` - url for the backend node server. *default*: http://localhost:3000. if `hasServer` is set to `false`, then this value is ignored
  2. `clientURL` - in development, the url for the client assets server *default*: http://localhost:3001
  3. `prototypeURL` - url for the prototyping dev server *default*: http://localhost:3002
  4. `debug` - when true, the CLI returns all verbose output *default*: false
  5. `productionPublicPath` - the public path for assets in the production build.
 Useful for CDN's *default*: `/assets/`
  6. `reactHotLoader` - Turns on React Hot Loading *default*: false
+ 7. `hasServer` - Use a backend node server for build and dev (useful to false this out if you already have a backend) *default*: true
- 7. `modifyWebpackConfig` - Callback function for editing kyt's Webpack configs.
+ 8. `modifyWebpackConfig` - Callback function for editing kyt's Webpack configs.
 [See more details below](#modifyWebpackConfig).
- 8. `modifyJestConfig` - Callback function for editing kyt's Jest config.
+ 9. `modifyJestConfig` - Callback function for editing kyt's Jest config.
 [See more details below](#modifyJestConfig).

 ## modifyWebpackConfig